syntaxa/coffeechest/readme.md

 - **Unregister**: Users can unregister from the bot using the `/unregister` command.
 - **Set Timezone**: Users can set their timezone using the `/settimezone` command with an inline keyboard or manual input.
 - **Set Notification Time**: Users can set their notification time using the `/settime HH:MM` command.
 - **Daily Lottery**: The bot runs a daily lottery and notifies winners.
+The lottery is a random number generator that determines whether the user wins or loses.
 - **Cron Job**: The bot checks every minute on working days to send notifications at the correct time.
+This cron job is scheduled to run every minute on weekdays (Monday to Friday).

 ## Project Structure